Government Debt Relief

 In addition to credit card relief legislation, the government has also stepped up to help consumers who have been hit by the sub-prime credit meltdown.
 The United States Department of Housing and Urban Development (HUD) assists consumers via a program call the FHA Secure loan program.
 This helps provide aid for homeowners who are facing possible foreclosure and may need to refinance a subprime credit mortgage.

 Federal Student Loan Consolidation

 In addition to federal economic relief aid, the state of Oklahoma also has a variety of programs available to help consumers in need of relief.
-As is the case with the federal government, the state does not have credit card relief programs, grants, or consolidation loans to help consumers pay off their credit card debt obligations.
-The state, however, provides its neediest residents help getting access to food, healthcare, medical care, and even utilities, among others.
-Examples of such programs include Children's Health Insurance Program (CHIP), Oklahoma Medicaid, and Oklahoma Head Start, among others.
-To find out more about these services designed for low-income families and individuals, regardless of their debt situation, go to the state's homepage Benefits section.
+Oklahoma, similar to the federal government, Oklahoma does not have credit card relief programs, grants, or consolidation loans to help consumers pay off their credit card debt obligations.
+However, for individuals who are struggling - including low income families, the elderly, and those needing medical assistance the state does offer several areas of support.
+To learn more about these services, go to the state's homepage and click on the Benefits page.

 If you are in need of relief from credit cards and other unsecured debts, you can get a free debt relief analysis and savings estimate at no obligation.
 Begin online by answering a few questions regarding your financial situation.